-Steve Parks is a retired arts writer and editor now living in Easton.
+Steve Parks is a retired New York arts writer and editor now living in Easton.